The Ark (Swedish band): State of the Ark (2004–2006)

 The first single of the band's upcoming third album was released in November 2004.
 It was titled "One Of Us Is Gonna Die Young" and once again saw a somewhat new style for band.
 The song would become one of the band's biggest crowd favourites, same as the second single "Clamour For Glamour" that was released on March 30, 2005.
 The album, titled "State of the Ark", was released on December 27, 2004 and had a much more stripped-down and minimalistic sound than the predecessors.
 The style was intended as a mix 80's dance with modern electro grooves and guitar pop.
 The album was recorded in Tambourine Studios in Malmö and producers were Per Sunding and Nathan Larsson.

 On February 21, 2005 the band began their touring for the album, and would come to play more than 125 concerts in 2005 and 2006.
 It would remain their most extensive touring for an album cycle.

 The closing song on the album, "Trust Is Shareware", was released as a third single on July 13, 2005.
 It is the first The Ark single since their breakthrough on a major label not to have a physical copy released.
 "One Of Us Is Gonna Die Young" was re-released in 2006 with a new video intended for the international market.

 Beginning in the first half of 2005, The Ark was to be launched in the United States and did much travelling to New York where they gained a small but dedicated audience.
 Justin Hawkins from the British band The Darkness intended to aid The Ark in their British career and brought them along as support act when The Darkness toured the UK and Ireland in February–March 2006, and also Scandinavia.

+In March of 2006 The Ark performed at the South by Southwest music festival in Austin, Texas.

 In late 2006, Jens Andersson joined The Ark as an official member.
 He had at that point worked with the band for several years and played on most of their tours.